3 Mobility Trends to Expect in 2021

 In this SIRVA article, we’ll discuss three trends we expect to continue in the coming year, considerations for each, and how outsourcing mobility can support internal teams during this exciting yet challenging new mobility landscape.

 1. The Mobility Function will be Leaner and More Agile –

 Fewer people taking on more work will be the norm.
-In many cases, recent staff reductions have resulted in organisations losing some of their institutional and expert knowledge.
-Although we expect remobilisations to increase during the middle of next year, mobility teams will be unlikely to increase in size, at least during the immediate aftermath of the pandemic.
-Adaptation will be an ongoing process and will require a fresh approach to reorganising resources, curating knowledge, and engaging external partners.
+In many cases, recent staff reductions have resulted in organizations losing some of their institutional and expert knowledge.
+Although we expect remobilizations to increase during the middle of next year, mobility teams will be unlikely to increase in size, at least during the immediate aftermath of the pandemic.
+Adaptation will be an ongoing process and will require a fresh approach to reorganizing resources, curating knowledge, and engaging external partners.

 Consider, as an example, a decision made by a global company:

 Leadership saw these turbulent times as an opportunity to perform scenario modelling and to look for the most efficient internal (versus external) resource allocation.
 The decision to adopt a leaner in-house mobility team with a centralized, outsourced shared-services model has already yielded many benefits.
 Through consultancy with SIRVA, the company receives timely market and competitor benchmarking data, which directly translates into a more successful and adaptable mobility program.

 It is important to keep in mind that the re-opening of borders and lifting of travel restrictions will happen very gradually, but not necessarily in a linear (or consistently forward-moving) manner.
 We anticipate that normalization will start with several green lanes between a small number of countries, followed by broader travel bubbles as we have seen in areas of Asia.
 A global standard such as the one suggested by the International Air Transport Association (or an equivalent) may need to be in place before businesses can make reasonable assumptions about the full resumption of talent movement across the globe.